 The mid-sixties saw the first-ever credit card being produced, allowing people to make purchases and pay for them over time or at a later date.

 1967 - A big year for tech advancements

 In this year we saw many things happen: the microwave was put on sale for public use, BBC Radio 1 aired its first broadcast and the first-ever cash machine was created, allowing people to draw money remotely without having to enter their bank!

 The first iteration of the internet is born this year and we watch Neil Armstrong walk on the moon!

-The 70s - This was a revolutionary decade; the first baby was born via IVF, our currency system was replaced and the first McDonalds was created.
+The 70's - A revolutionary decade; the first IVF baby was born, our currency system was replaced and the first McDonalds appeared.

 1971- Decimal currency is introduced